Cesspit: Regulations

 Modern environmental regulations either discourage or ban the use of cesspools, and instead connections to municipal sewage systems or septic tanks are encouraged or required.

 In many countries, planning and development regulations for the protection of the watershed prevent home-owners who live close to rivers and environmentally sensitive areas from installing a septic system, requiring a holding tank instead.

 United States

 In some localities in the U.S., existing rural residential waste cesspools are "grandfathered", i.e. allowed to continue operations until they no longer function.
 Once defunct, they must be disconnected and replaced by modern septic systems.
 In areas that have a higher than usual water table or fail a percolation test, an above-ground drain field waste disposal system may be installed instead.

 In the case of sale or transfer of residential property that uses an existing waste cesspool system, local laws may differ.
-Some counties or jurisdictions do not permit the sale of residential property that utilizes a waste cesspool.
+Some counties or jurisdictions do not permit the sale of residential property that uses a waste cesspool.
 Other counties or villages may recognize the "grandfather clause" and allow the property sale or transfer with the cesspool.